cfengine/documentation/guide/installation-and-configuration.markdown

 See [General Installation][General Installation] for a more detailed guide for how to install CFEngine, and links to installation guides for various versions of CFEngine and different configurations.

+See [Secure Bootstrap] for a guide on bootstrapping CFEngine in untrusted networks.

 See also: [Pre-Installation Checklist][Pre-Installation Checklist], [Supported Platforms and Versions][Supported Platforms and Versions]

 ## Setup & Configuration ##